rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 - Parsing is performed with a set of `Parser` utility methods including `fn bump`, `fn check`, `fn eat`, `fn expect`, `fn look_ahead`.
 - Parsing is organized by the semantic construct that is being parsed.
 Separate `parse_*` methods can be found in `librustc_parse` `parser` directory.
-File naming follows the construct name.
+The source file name follows the construct name.
 For example, the following files are found in the parser:
     - `expr.rs`
     - `pat.rs`
     - `ty.rs`
     - `stmt.rs`
-- This naming scheme is used across the parser, lowering, type checking, HAIR lowering, & MIR building stages of the compile process and you will find either a file or directory with the same name for most of these constructs at each of these stages of compilation.
+- This naming scheme is used across many compiler stages.
+You will find either a file or directory with the same name across the parsing, lowering, type checking, HAIR lowering, and MIR building sources.
+- Macro expansion, AST validation, name resolution, and early linting takes place during this stage of the compile process.
-- For error handling, the parser uses the standard `DiagnosticBuilder` API, but we try to recover, parsing a superset of Rust's grammar, while also emitting an error.
+- The parser uses the standard `DiagnosticBuilder` API for error handling, but we try to recover, parsing a superset of Rust's grammar, while also emitting an error.
-- The `rustc_ast::ast::{Crate, Mod, Expr, Pat, ...}` AST node returned from the parser.
+- `rustc_ast::ast::{Crate, Mod, Expr, Pat, ...}` AST nodes are returned from the parser.
-  - macro expansion (**TODO** chrissimpkins)
-  - ast validation (**TODO** chrissimpkins)
-  - nameres (**TODO** chrissimpkins)
-  - early linting (**TODO** chrissimpkins)

 - We then take the AST and [convert it to High-Level Intermediate Representation (HIR)][hir].
 This is a compiler-friendly representation of the AST.
 This involves a lot of desugaring of things like loops and `async fn`.